-The Consistory of the Protestant Reformed

-Church hereby certifies that and

-are (is a) l paptized member(s) of the above

-congregation, and therefore are

-and discipline of that church. , ,
+The Consistory of the Protestant Reformed Church hereby certifies that and are (is a) baptized member(s) of the above congregation, and therefore are (is) subject to the instruction and discipline of that church.

-request we hereby transfer

-Atour brother (sister) to the Pr otestant Reformed Church of

-, comm nending him (her) (them) to your

-Christian fellowship and reques sting the consistory to take him
+At request we hereby transfer our brother (sister) to the Protestant Reformed Church of , commending him (her) (them) to your Christian fellowship and requesting the consistory to take him

-(her) (them) under their superv

-him (her) (them) with Christian
+(her) (them) under their supervision and in all cases to serve him (her) (them) with Christian counsel.

 Date of birth: ·

 Date of baptism: ·

-Done in consistory ,
+Done in consistory ?

-- , President

-, Clerk

-To be returned at the ea rliest possible moment:

-Protestant Re from the formed Church has been duly

-received and accepted. normed charen has been dary

--

-Dated

 , President

 , Clerk

+To be returned at the earliest possible moment: The certificate of from the Protestant Reformed Church has been duly received and accepted.

+Dated , President

+, Clerk
-Notice: The above-mention ned shall be considered still a

-member of the Pro otestant Reformed Church until

-this receipt is returned properly
+Notice: The above-mentioned shall be considered still a member of the Protestant Reformed Church until this receipt is returned properly signed.

-The certificate of
+The certificate of Sent to

-Sent to